 Sweetness.
 Alcohol provides a perceived sweetness on the palate.
 AF cider makers often add back a touch of apple juice concentrate or sugar to restore that.
 The best producers do so subtly.
 The worst produce something that tastes like sweetened apple juice.

 Carbonation.
 Cider loses some CO2 during processing, and most AF ciders get re-carbonated to match the sparkle expected of the style.
-This is particularly important for the traditional UK cider drinker — a flat cider reads wrong regardless of alcohol content.
+This is particularly important to traditional cider drinkers: a flat cider reads wrong regardless of alcohol content.

 Acidity.
 Fermentation develops acids that give cider its bite.
 If those acids get damaged during processing, malic or citric acid may be added to rebalance.

 Tannin structure.
-English bittersweet apple varieties bring tannin to the finished cider.
+Bittersweet apple varieties bring tannin to the finished cider.
 Heavily processed AF cider can lose that tannic edge and taste like flat apple juice.
 Some producers supplement with tannin preparations to restore bite.

 Natural flavourings.
 Apple-derived extracts or natural aromatics may be blended in to compensate for volatiles lost in processing.
 The ingredient list will reflect this.